-The figure gives an overview of the CLEWs model you will create by the end of all the hands-on sessions.
+The figure below gives an overview of the CLEWs model you will create by the end of all the hands-on sessions.
 You will build it little by little starting with this Hands-on session.
-The figure shows a 'Reference Energy system' (RES), but also includes the land and water systems.
+The figure shows a Reference CLEWs Diagram (RCD).
 As discussed in the lecture material, the boxes represent technologies, processes or physical assets.
 The lines represent flows of commodities.